gavinlyonsrepo/ERM19264_UC1609/README.md

 *SPI*

 Hardware and software SPI.
 Two different class constructors.
 User can pick the relevant constructor, see examples files.
 Hardware SPI is recommended, far faster and more reliable but Software SPI allows for more flexible GPIO selection and easier to port to other MCU' s.
 When running Software SPI it may be necessary on very high frequency MCU's to change the UC1609_HIGHFREQ_DELAY define, It is a microsecond delay by default it is at 0.
+All the hardware SPI settings are defined in the header file and can be changed if necessary.

 *buffers*